-When it comes to eating well, many people find that the evening time can be their nemesis.
+When it comes to healthy eating, many people find that the evening time can be their nemesis.
 They do ‘so well’ all day and then once the sun sets – the gremlin emerges and night time eating can become well, a bit of a spectacle.
 Many of the people I have spoken to in my practice have found themselves over eating when evening comes and in some cases have even experienced binging or feeling completely and utterly out of control.

 Firstly, over eating in the evening isn’t a problem in itself.
 It is however a problem if it leaves you feeling regularly uncomfortable, shameful or out of control around food.
 Maybe it’s’ that one biscuit that turns into a whole packet.
 Maybe it’s that ‘little bit of chocolate’ that ends up being an entire bar.
 Or, maybe you just continuously find yourself grabbing something, nightly, whether you’re hungry or not.

 I’ve found that generally it boils down to a few main reasons.
 Knowing these reasons can help you to reflect on your daily habits and patterns and make some changes that might lead to a more balanced approach to eating throughout the day and feed the true need when eating doesn’t come from hunger.

 1. You didn’t eat enough through the day.
 This may seem like a no-brainer but so many people live in such a state of rush and this cycle of 'busyness' can lead to skipping meals, holding out, and ending up a ravenous beast by the time you walk through the door at home.
 We wonder why we’re so ‘out of control’ and often find fault in our actions when really, it’s just your body saying ‘feed me’.